 The entire complex is 'maintained, staffed and operated' solely by dedicated VOLUNTEERS.

 Pioneer Town is a continuing and evolving reminder of how the early settlers to the Surface Creek Valley and Colorado lived.

-The continued growth and existence of Pioneer Town is linked the dedication and support from our Volunteers - Membership - Visitors and YOU!!
-Please help us to keep our history alive for the future generations.
+The continued growth and existence of Pioneer Town is linked to the dedication and support from our Volunteers, Historical Society Memberships, Visitors and YOU!!
+Please help us to keep our history alive for the educational benefit of future generations.